 11546 Andy Rosse Lane, Captiva

-Originally a gulf-side dressing room for the bay-side Fisherman’s Lodge, the structure was built in 1924 and, over the years, has served as private residence, hostelry, and restaurant.
-After fire demolished the bayside lodge, James Wightman purchased the no-longer needed, 2-room dressing room in 1927.
-A few years later Wightman and his wife Signe turned this, their modest home, into the dining room of what they would eventually operate as the “Gulf View Inn.”
-The Mucky Duck building was recognized in 1993 by the Lee County Historic Preservation Board.
+Originally a beachside dressing room for Captiva’s Fisherman’s Lodge, the original structure was built in 1924 and over the years has served as private residence, hostelry, and restaurant.
+James Wightman purchased the 2-room dressing room in 1927 and later Wightman and his wife Signe would turn their modest home into the dining room of what they would eventually launch as the “Gulf View Inn”.
+The Mucky Duck building was recognized in 1993 by the Lee County Historic Preservation Board."

 This building remained a public dining room as James and Signe Wightman went on to purchase several out-buildings to serve as lodging accommodations for their “Gulf View Inn,” which operated from 1931 to 1946.
 Today, the existing building consists of a one-story section of the original historic structure on the western side, with several one and two-story, more recent additions.
 The original structure is a wood frame vernacular, which is still evidenced upon close inspection.

 Following a succession of ownerships, which included the Wedekind and Kirby families, the last remaining building of what was previously the Gulf View Inn re-opened in 1976 as the Mucky Duck restaurant.
 Since that time owners have included the Mayeron family, Webb/Godard, and Andreas Bieri.
 Owner Thelma Mayeron is credited for petitioning the Lee County Historic Preservation Board to recognize this Captiva Island landmark as a historic resource.